testflows/TestFlows-WebSite/source/handbook/index.md

 ## Controlling Output Format

-You can control output format by passing `-o/--output` argument to your writer program.
+By passing `-o/--output` argument to your writer program, you can control output format

 For example,